denini08/denini08.github.io/_pages/about.md

 I'm currently a PhD student in Computer Science at Federal University of Pernambuco (Recife, PE - Brazil).
 Advised by [Prof. Dr. Marcelo d’Amorim](https://cin.ufpe.br/~damorim/).
 I'm interested in software engineering, programming language, testing and software development.

-I'm researching in the software testing area, focused on the Android environment.
+My current research is in the area of software testing, focusing on the Android environment.
+But I've participated in projects on test parallelism, automated error repair and code instrumentation.